 There are two types of people in Utah: those who are on their feet lapping lifts on a powder day, and those who prefer to sit on their butts.
 Don’t be misled: The latter aren’t lazier or lamer than all the skiers and snowboarders out there.
 They are savvy sliders who know you don’t have to go broke to enjoy the Greatest Snow on Earth.
 They also know where the best snow tubing and sledding hills are.
 Spoiler alert: So do we!
 And we’re sharing these totally tubular places with you.

 If you’ve ever schlepped your lawn chairs around Mueller Jr. High trying to figure out what soccer field your kid is playing on, you already know this place is tiered.
 Awful in the aforementioned scenario.
 Awesome for snowy sliders.
-There are several different hills both east (above) and west (below) the school so you can spread out.
+There are several different hills both above and below the school so you can spread out.

 Rock and bowl.
 Located at the base of Timpview Mountain, bowl-shaped Rock Canyon Park has long paths with jumps and shorter, smoother runs.
 It satisfies both the brave and the not-so-brave of heart.
 A flat area in the middle is perfect for making snow angels while resting between runs.